marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

 ```
 4. Monitor the pipeline run in KFP UI.

-## Part 3 - CI/CD
-### Authoring the CI/CD workflow that builds and deploy the KFP training pipeline
+### Exercise  3 - Authoring the CI/CD workflow that builds and deploy the KFP training pipeline
 1. Create a **Cloud Build** custom builder that encapsulates KFP CLI.
 ```
 cd Lab-11-KFP-CAIP/cicd/kfp-cli